Allows you to fly helicopters under IFR down to a decision height of 200ft.

 Instrument Rating Requirements

 For civilians, you must hold either a PPL(H) with a night qualification, or a CPL(H).
-You will also need 50 hours of pilot in command cross-country time of which 10 hours must have been in helicopters.
+You will also need 50 hours of pilot-in-command cross-country time of which 10 hours must have been in helicopters.
 The IR(H) ground exams must have been completed and we recommend Caledonian Advanced Pilot Training for the ground school element.

 We offer the instrument rating on the AS355, A109 and AW109, so you will require a type rating on one of these first.
-If this is your first single-pilot, multi-engine helicopter type rating, you need at least 70 hours as pilot in command on helicopters.
+If this is your first single-pilot, multi-engine helicopter type rating, you need at least 70 hours as a pilot in command on helicopters.

 The instrument rating course consists of ground school, 40 hours of work in our FNPT II simulator and then 10 hours of actual flight time.